ipsilon/eof/spec/eofv0_verkle.md

-Since Solidity contracts have a trailing metadata, which contains a Keccak-256 (32-byte) hash of the source, there is a 12% probability ($1 - (255/256)^{32}$) that at least one of the bytes of the hash will contain the `0x5b` value, which gives our minimum probability of having at least one invalid `JUMPDEST`.
+Since Solidity contracts have a trailing metadata, which contains a Keccak-256 (32-byte) hash of the source, there is a 12% probability ($1 - (255/256)^{32}$) that at least one of the bytes of the hash will contain the `0x5b` value, which gives our minimum probability of having at least one invalid `JUMPDEST` in the contract.

 Let's create a map of `invalid_jumpdests[chunk_no] = position_in_chunk`.
 We can densely encode this map using techniques similar to *run-length encoding* to skip distances and delta-encode offsets.